Facel3ss1/dotfiles/private_dot_config/nvim/README.md

 ## Requirements

 Below are the requirements for the plugins in my config.
-You will need these in addition to the software you needed to install these dotfiles (`git` etc.).
+You will need these in addition to the software you needed to install these dotfiles (`git`, `curl`, etc.).
 Running `:checkhealth` can also show you what is needed by the plugins.

 | Name | Reason |
 |------|--------|